 Can personality testing practice play any role in your life?
-Can it be effectively used to asses and eventually help children as well?
+Can it be used effectively to assess and eventually help children as well?
 Is there a way to judge which is the best method for personality testing?

 Any test, standardized instrument or questionnaire which has been designed to aptly measure the personality, also known as the character or the psychological makeup, of an individual can be named as a personality test.

 It all started with design of simple personality tests in 1920s.
-The tools were devised select the candidates who were considered fit for certain types of jobs with certain characteristics.
-There main customers were armies all over the world.
+The tools were devised select the candidates who were considered fit for certain types of jobs with specific characteristics.
+Their primary customers were armies all over the world.

-Before that the personality of an individual was assessed in a completely different and unique manner.
+Before that, the personality of an individual was assessed in an entirely different and unique manner.
 They relied mostly on pseudoscientific techniques like phrenology, which is the measurement of the skull of that particular individual, and physiognomy, which is the assessment of personality judging from the outer appearance of the individual.
 However, due to demands of armies for better tools led the psychologists to go for more empirical methods of testing which eventually those pseudoscientific methods.